bertofurth/motion/README.md

 columns

-**Scenario** - Either **Idle** indicating no motion was being detected or **emulate motion** indicating that "emulate_motion on" is configured to simulate motion detection all the time.
-The scene being monitored was static.
+**Scenario** - Either **Idle** indicating no motion was being detected during the test or **Motion** indicating that motion was detected for the entire test.

 **Rot** - The "rotate" parameter was set to either 0 or 90.